dileeps861/Princeton-Percolation/README.md

 # Princeton-Percolation
-My First Assignment submission for: Algorithms, Part I by Princeton University course @Coursera
+First Assignment submission for: Algorithms, Part I by Princeton University online course @Coursera Solution is to develop an algorithm to predict percolation.